PDF417/pdf417-android/README.md

 # <a name="intro"></a> Android _PDF417.mobi_ integration instructions

 The package contains Android Archive (AAR) that contains everything you need to use _PDF417.mobi_ library.
-Besides AAR, package also contains a demo project that contains two modules:
+Besides AAR, package also contains a demo project that contains following modules:

  - pdf417MobiDemo module demonstrates quick and simple integration of _PDF417.mobi_ library
 - pdf417MobiDemoCustomUI demonstrates advanced integration within custom scan activity

-_PDF417.mobi_ is supported on Android SDK version 8 (Android 2.2) or later.
+_PDF417.mobi_ is supported on Android SDK version 10 (Android 2.3) or later.

 The library contains one activity: `Pdf417ScanActivity`.
-It is responsible for camera control and barcode recognition.
+It is responsible for camera control and recognition.
 If you create your own scanning UI, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.

 # <a name="quickStart"></a> Quick Start

 ## <a name="quickDemo"></a> Quick start with demo app

 1. Open Android Studio.
-2. In Quick Start dialog choose _Import Non-Android Studio project_.
+2. In Quick Start dialog choose _Import project (Eclipse ADT, Gradle, etc.)_.
 3. In File dialog select _Pdf417MobiDemo_ folder.
 4. Wait for project to load.
 If Android studio asks you to reload project on startup, select `Yes`.